 Management estimates the useful life of property and equipment for depreciation.
 Indicators of impairment are subject to management's evaluation of the impact of various events.
 When acquisitions qualify for earn-in, the Company charges the full cost to earn-in.
 As earn-in-qualified equipment is depreciated, the depreciation charges increase the investment in mineral property and do not affect net loss.
-Accordingly, at the end of the life of the property and equipment, the full cost is reflected in the Company's investment in mineral property asset.
-Property and equipment which does not qualify for earn-in is depreciated through net loss using the same assumptions and judgments as earn-in-qualifying property and equipment.
+Accordingly, at the end of the life of the property and equipment, the full cost is reflected in the iv.

-iv.
 Significant influence over associates